 By Muhammad Yamin, 1921

-The little child slept in her mother’s lap.
+The little child sleeps in her mother’s arms.

-Born of the nation, with her own language
+Born in the country, with its own language

 Raised in the customs of the Malay lands